Justin Kraudel on Building Careers and Connections

-In our fourth episode, Justin Kraudel, founder of MONTA and owner of the sports bar franchise, The Post Sports Bar & Grill, joins host Alana Muller to discuss the networking strategies he has used during different turning points in his career as a business owner.
+In our fourth episode, Justin Kraudel, Co-Owner & Partner, MONTA Watches and owner of the sports bar franchise, The Post Sports Bar & Grill, joins host Alana Muller to discuss the networking strategies he has used during different turning points in his career as a business owner.
 Tune in as Justin shares how to maintain professional relationships while changing career paths and owning multiple businesses.
 “Giving positive enforcement is critical in networking.
 Because if you're out there doing that, people feed off that, that's going to come back to you and you're always going to be thought of in a positive way.”

 Alana Muller: Welcome to Enterprise.ing, a podcast from Enterprise Bank & Trust that's empowering business leaders, one conversation at a time.
 We'll hear from different business leaders about how they found success in cultivating their professional networks and keeping them healthy and strong.
 I'm your host, Alana Muller, an entrepreneurial executive leader, whose primary focus is to connect, inspire and empower community.
 We at Enterprise Bank & Trust thank you for tuning in to another episode.